 Studentenwerk provides low-cost services to students, including housing, childcare, and cultural activities.
 You can use their online services in English to find an apartment in Erlangen.
 You can also search for accommodation on your own, for example through the website WG-gesucht.de, which lists shared accommodation.

-Once you have secured accommodation, you will need to request a letter from your landlord that says you live at that address (called a Wohnungsgeberbestätigung).
+Once you have secured accommodation (even if this is temporary accommodation), you will need to request a letter from your landlord that says you live at that address (called a Wohnungsgeberbestätigung).
 You will need this letter to register at the citizen office (Bürgeramt), which can be found at the City Hall (Rathaus).

-Opening a bank account is relatively painless, but you will need to make an appointment in advance.
-Be sure to check the bank’s webpage ahead of this appointment to make sure you have all of the necessary documents (e.g. your passport, confirmation of your student status).
+Opening a bank account is relatively painless, but you will need to make an appointment in advance, especially if you arrive close to the beginning of the winter semester.
+Be sure to check the bank’s webpage ahead of this appointment to help you gather all of the necessary documents (e.g. your passport, confirmation of your student status, etc.).
 Most people have accounts at the Sparkasse.
+Also, check out our page on financing your studies to get some ideas for how you could work part-time during your program.

-Most Germans speak English (especially the younger generation in bigger cities), which makes it possible to get by in Germany with good English skills.
+Many Germans speak English (especially the younger generation in bigger cities), which makes it possible to get by in Germany with good English skills.
 However, learning even basic German can really enrich your experience of living here!
-The Volkshochschule (VHS) in Erlangen offers a wide range of German classes at reasonable prices.
+Several places, such as the Volkshochschule (VHS) in Erlangen, offer a wide range of German classes at reasonable prices.
 There are also lots of online options, such as Duolingo and Lingoda.
 There are also some great translation tools available for German, such as DeepL and the Google Translate app (especially for the live-translation function).